1. The Data Protection Law

 Personal data must be processed lawfully, fairly and in a transparent manner.

 In order to provide this online service, the controller collects personal data directly from data subjects who decide to opt in to receiving newsletters or provide feedback to the entity.
-No personal data is collected from any third party or publically available source.
+No personal data is collected from any third party or publicly available source.
 None of the personal data collected for this purpose is classified as "Special Category Data" (the most sensitive data as defined by data protection law).
 The personal data that is collected for this purpose includes:

 The name of the data subject;